Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Implementation Details

 \subsection{Model}

 Throughout this work, we mainly follow \citet{zheng2023reparameterized} to train and sample from our diffusion language models.
-Specifically, we set $\lambda_{t-1}^{(2)} = 1 - \frac{t-1}{T}$ in the training objective (Eqn.~\ref{eqn: reparam objective}) where $t$ is the current timestep and $T$ is the number of total timesteps which is 50 in our experiments.
+Specifically, we set $\lambda_{t-1}^{(2)} = 1 - \frac{t-1}{T}$ in the training objective where $t$ is the current timestep and $T$ is the number of total timesteps which is 50 in our experiments.
 Additionally, we apply label smoothing with a factor of 0.1 when we train a model without pretraining.
 During sampling, we also follow \citet{ghazvininejad2019mask,savinov2021step,zheng2023LM_Design} and denoise tokens with high scores in each step instead of naively sampling from the Bernoulli distributions.
 We use the same cosine schedule as in \citet{zheng2023reparameterized} to decide the number of denoised tokens in each step $k=\lfloor N\cdot\cos{\frac{\pi t}{2T}} \rfloor$, where $N$ is the sequence length.
 For full details, we refer readers to the pseudocode in the original paper~\citep[][Algorithm 2]{zheng2023reparameterized}.
-Besides, we follow the time agnostic design in \citet{he2022diffusionbert} that does not introduce any extra parameters to differentiate different timesteps.
 For length prediction, we feed model outputs into a one-layer transformer, apply mean pooling to the features and feed the pooled feature into an MLP classifier head.
 For task-specific finetuning, we remove both input and output embeddings of the tokens that do not appear in the training set.